SSS Contribution Table Voluntary Philippines 2026

 Non-Working Spouse — Special MSC Rules

 Non-working spouses cannot freely choose their MSC.
-Their contribution is always based on 50% of their working spouse’s declared monthly income, rounded up to the nearest MSC bracket.
+Their contribution is based on 50% of their working spouse’s declared monthly income, which then falls into the corresponding MSC bracket.
 This means your SSS contributions as a non-working spouse are directly tied to what your spouse earns and declares.

 ₱10,000₱5,000₱5,000₱750.00